Injustice 2 (comics): Reception

-The series has generally been well-received by critics.
+The series has been generally well-received by critics.
 According to review aggregator Comic Book Roundup, Injustice 2 as a whole has an average score of 8.4/10 based on 402 critic reviews.

 Early reviews were generally positive.
 IGN and ComicBookWire both felt the series got off to a strong, albeit slow, start, with the former praising the "terrific character moments".
 Comicositys Allen Thomas gave the first issue a perfect score and said: "The art and writing work in tandem to produce a story that engages an appetite for intriguing interpersonal relationships and stellar visuals."
-In her review of the Wonder Woman focused Annual #1, Jennifer DeRoss was disappointed by Taylor's characterization of Wonder Woman stating: "This issue is literally overshadowed by Superman multiple times and is so heavily based on other popular versions of the character that it feels like they were trying to force a concept instead of developing a unique character."
+In her review of the Wonder Woman-focused Annual #1, Jennifer DeRoss was disappointed by Taylor's characterization of Wonder Woman, stating: "This issue is literally overshadowed by Superman multiple times and is so heavily based on other popular versions of the character that it feels like they were trying to force a concept instead of developing a unique character."